 This is what you should take with you

-- We have shown how you can see what Google knows about you and how you can delete it.
+- We have shown how you can answer the question: What does Google know about me?

 - With some profiles and insufficient privacy settings, Google and other systems can easily create a detailed daily schedule.

 - Nevertheless, we also benefit when the algorithms have a lot of personal information at their disposal and the service is improved as a result.

 Filter bubbles explained with definition, examples and ways to avoid them.

 Other Articles on the Topic of what does Google know about me?

 Here you can find detailed instructions from the Google documentation to view your personal data: